robertwahler/two_factor_authentication_example/README.markdown

   completely separate and invoked after Authlogic authorization.
 * Google Authenticator QR code secret entry without generating images (RQRCode) or sending secrets to the charting services.
-* TFA confirmation will expire with the session.
+* TFA confirmation will expire with the session but can expire before the session if required.
 * TFA confirmation code brute force protection applies to the user, not just the session.
 Lockout after 5 failures, requires manual reset.